-The financial cost of ill-health to business and industry, in the form of absence days, are calculable and high.
-As the following research statistics suggest however, the real cost of reduced employee wellbeing, although less easy to calculate, potentially pails the cost of sick days into insignificance.
+The financial cost of sickness absence to business and industry are calculable and high.
+As the following research suggests however, the real cost of reduced employee health, although less easy to calculate, is estimated to be far higher than that lost through the cost of sick days.

-According to PricewaterhouseCoopers, the cost to UK business for sickness absence and its associated costs in 2013 accounted for 90% of the total absence bill at £28.8 billion.
+According to PricewaterhouseCoopers, in 21013, the cost to UK business for sickness absence and its associated costs accounted for 90% of the total absence bill at £28.8 billion.

-N.B: It is worth noting that the cost of absenteeism is calculated in relation to the average UK employee daily wage, whilst more generally, the real rates and costs of absenteeism are likely to be masked by a lack of comprehensive absence reporting procedures across many companies.
+N.B: The cost of absenteeism is calculated in relation to the average UK employee daily wage, whilst more generally, the real rates and costs of absenteeism are likely to be masked by a lack of comprehensive absence reporting procedures across many organisations.

 The real cost of ill-health to business is becoming increasingly difficult to calculate, but the general consensus is that the accumulative costs of sickness absence and presenteeism are both high and rising.
 The consideration of positive wellbeing as more than a lack of ill-health, or indeed a neutral state, and the link between wellbeing and desirable performance-outcomes, suggests that a lack of positive wellbeing has costs that few, if any, company can afford to ignore.